 Microbes permeate not just the entire planet but are also found in large numbers in animals and humans.
 The first thing to learn about bacteria is that most are beneficial and do not cause disease.
 They play essential roles in many environments, including the human body.

 An adult human is colonized with many hundreds of bacterial species, and the total microbial biomass in an average adult is approximately 0.2 kg.
-Bacteria and other microorganisms in the body make up the human microbiota or normal flora.
+Bacteria and other microorganisms in the body make up the human microbiota.
 The majority is located in the gastrointestinal tract, but all surfaces in contact with the environment are colonized, that is, the skin, upper respiratory tract and genital tract.
 The microbiota co-exist with the human host and have many important functions, as described in this video.

 Most bacteria are good for us

 The bacteria in our bodies help degrade the food we eat, help make nutrients available to us and neutralize toxins, to name a few examples.
 Also, the microbiota play an essential role in the defense against infections by protecting the colonized surfaces from invading pathogens.

 Recent years have seen an increase in the studies of microbes in the body and their genomes (DNA), the term microbiome is often used.
 Recently there has been an increase in studies of the human microbiome.
 It is becoming more and more evident that these microbes are important for human health, but also disease.
 Inflammatory bowel disease, gastric ulcers, colonic cancer and obesity are examples of conditions for which the composition of the microbiota has been indicated to play a role.